rishabhgarg25699/entry_management_web_app/readme.md

 # Entry Management Web Application

 A simple and beautiful web application for Entry Management in offices .
 It uses Postgresql Database in Backend , which is The World's Most Advanced Open Source Relational Database, along with nodejs and express.
+At the back end, once the user enters the information in the form, the backend should store all of the information with time stamp of the entry.

 Database Contains 4 Tables :-